Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Basic first aid kit with band-aids, antiseptic and headache/fever tablets.

-• I always respect barriers near waterfalls because one wrong step can be risky, especially in the monsoon.
+• Always respect barriers near waterfalls because one wrong step can be risky, especially in the monsoon.

-Here’s how I roughly plan my trip expenses (per person, for a day trip):
+Here’s how I roughly plan the trip expenses (per person, for a day trip):

 • Fuel + tolls: ₹500–1000 (depends on distance & carpooling).